-The Research Grants are to be used primarily for the fieldwork component of higher degree study for a Masters or PhD or a pilot study by an early career conservation practitioner.
+The Research Grants may be used for the fieldwork component of higher degree study for a Masters or PhD, or a pilot study by an academic or conservation practitioner.
 The research should be conducted over a period of 12 – 20 months.
-The Grants typically cover field expenses, equipment, communications & awareness, and meeting costs.
+The Grants may be used to cover field expenses, equipment, communications & awareness, and meeting costs.
 The value of the Research Grant ranges from RM10,000 to a maximum of RM25,000.

-THF Research Grant recipients are required to contribute to the education & awareness programme at The Habitat Penang Hill and budget for these contributions within their proposed budget.
+THF Research Grant recipients are expected to assist with communicating their work and contributing to the education & awareness programme at The Habitat Penang Hill.

 Submission of application

 To be considered for the 2021 Research Grants, applicants should submit their research proposals by email to firstname.lastname@example.org before 30 September 2020.

 The proposal should not exceed 2,500 words.
 In the proposal, applicants should:-